Teacher Tax Deductions Thumbnail

 According to the ATO, for self-education to relate to your current line of work, it:

-• must either maintain or improve the skills you require to perform your everyday employment duties; and
+• must either maintain or improve the skills you require to perform your everyday employment duties and

-• is likely to result in an increase in your income
+• is likely to increase your income

 Self-education expenses include: